Philip-Leftwich/physalia-stats-intro/docs/07-reproducible-reports.md

 * rmarkdown - the package: This is used by R to render the .Rmd file into the desired output.
 It’s focus is converting the markdown (text) syntax, so we also need…

-* knitr: This R package will read the code chunks, execute it, and ‘knit’ it back into the document.
+* knitr: This R package @R-knitr will read the code chunks, execute it, and ‘knit’ it back into the document.
 This is how tables and graphs are included alongside the text.

 * Pandoc: Finally, pandoc actually convert the output into word/pdf/powerpoint etc. It is a software separate from R but is installed automatically with RStudio.